Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 | Rooting time | 2–4 weeks | 3–4 weeks |

-I recommend water propagation for beginners because watching those roots develop is incredibly satisfying — and it lets you know exactly when the cutting is ready for soil.
+I recommend water propagation for beginners — watching the roots develop is satisfying and tells you exactly when the cutting is ready for soil.

-Here’s a helpful video that demonstrates the propagation process step by step:
+This video demonstrates the propagation process step by step:

 Philodendron vs. Pothos: How to Tell Them Apart

-This might be the most common confusion in the houseplant world.
-I spent my first three months thinking my philodendron was a pothos.
+This might be the most common mix-up in the houseplant world — I spent my first three months sure my philodendron was a pothos.
+They look alike (green, heart-ish leaves on trailing vines), but they’re entirely different plants.

 | Feature | Philodendron | Pothos |